alextecplayz/alextecplayz.github.io/_posts/2025-06-09-February-May.md

 toc: true
 nsfw: true
 timetoread: PT16M31S
-nsfw_cw: "This post mentions sexual content such as mentions of dildo use and anal play."
+nsfw_cw: "This post contains sexual content such as mentions of dildo use and anal play."
 ---

 Hello!
 Things have happened in these past few months — bad and good!
 Sorry for my absence on the blog, although this is probably something you're used to — if I have ANY readers — and not just rambling alone here.
 Either way, here's a to-the-best-of-my-abilities recap since February.